xNaCly/scripts/discord/richpresence/Readme.md

 # RichPresence for Discord

 ### What you need to do:
-   - installing python and downloading the latest [release](https://raw.githubusercontent.com/xNaCly/scripts/master/discord/richpresence/rpc.py)
+   - install python and download the latest [release](https://raw.githubusercontent.com/xNaCly/scripts/master/discord/richpresence/rpc.py)
-   - installing following packages:<br>
+   - install following packages:<br>
                `pypresence`
                `win32gui`